arcaneAgilmente/consensual/README.md

 Minimalist in graphics, maximalist in functionality.

-This theme requires Stepmania 5.0.5.
+This theme requires Stepmania 5.0.5 or any newer 5.0.x version.

 ## Short feature list:
 * Deeper music wheel sorting.